-Home » Blogs » Intraday Trading » How is an Index Calculated?
+Home » Blogs » Intraday Trading » How to calculate stock exchange index

 Are you wondering if different types of indices are constructed in the same way?
 No, an index can be built in three different ways depending on the weights assigned to each constituent stock.